Rendu Jella Sita: Casting

 Jandhyala conducted selections for the title role as Seetha.
 Vijayashanti, Bhanupriya, Shobhana and many others had been rejected for the role and he selected Mahalakshmi, daughter of former actress Pushpalatha, for the title role.
 Pushpalatha also played a role in this film as the mother of Seetha.
 Movie organizer Jayakrishna offered Sri Lakshmi, who later become a popular comedy actress in Telugu industry, a guest role in this movie.
 Her brother Rajesh suggested that she turn down the offer because he thought doing a cameo role while she has done heroine characters was not a good idea.
-Despite of her brother's suggestions, she accepted the offer.
+Despite her brother's suggestions, she accepted the offer.
 Eventually the guest role became a complete comedy role, whose success paved way to her successful career as a comedy actress in Telugu movies.

 Filming

 Filming started on 4 October 1982 in Kanaka Mahalakshmi temple, Visakhapatnam.
 Most of the shooting occurred in Visakhapatnam, Araku Valley, Vijayanagaram and other places around Visakhapatnam city.
 The film unit hired a building opposite Ramakrishna beach, Visakhapatnam and shot it as the residence of the heroes.

 Filming completed in 45 days and Rs.13,75,000 was spent on the movie.